Explore Helensburgh

 Frequently asked questions

-Hill House (Charles Rennie Mackintosh's greatest domestic building, NTS), the birthplace of John Logie Baird (inventor of television), the Clyde estuary waterfront, and a handsome Clyde resort town of extraordinary creative heritage Roam surfaces the hidden gems that make Helensburgh worth exploring.
+Helensburgh is a place in Argyll and Bute known for hill House (Charles Rennie Mackintosh's greatest domestic building, NTS), the birthplace of John Logie Baird (inventor of television), the Clyde estuary waterfront, and a handsome Clyde resort town of extraordinary creative heritage.
+Helensburgh has produced two of the 20th century's greatest inventors.
+The population is around 15,000.

-Yes — Roam is live in Helensburgh and across Argyll and Bute.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Helensburgh and across Argyll and Bute.
+It is available on iOS and Android.